dkimhw/launch_school/js_109/js_109_written.md

   * Function scope: Functions define a new scope for local variables.
 You can think of the scope defined by a function as an inner scope.
-Nested functions define nested scopes.
-A variable's scope is determined by where it is declared.

     * Rule #1: Outer scope variables can be accessed by the inner scope

       * You can change variables from an inner scope and have that change affect the outer scope variable
       * This means that when we instantiate variables in an inner scope - we have to be extremely careful that we are not accidentally re-assigning an existing variable in an outer scope.
         * That's a huge reason why we should avoid single-letter variable names.

       ```javascript
       let a = 1;         // outer scope variable